 Learn to become a speech-language pathology assistant and prepare for graduate programs in speech-language pathology through this program that meets SLPA licensure requirements.

-The speech-language pathology assistant certificate program prepares students to work with individuals with communication disorders, under the direction of a licensed speech-language pathologist.
+The speech-language pathology assistant certificate program prepares students to work with people with communication disorders.

-Students majoring in speech and hearing science or persons already holding a bachelor's degree in speech and hearing science receive additional coursework and clinical training to be eligible for the speech-language pathology assistant licensure.
+Students majoring in speech and hearing science and those who have a bachelor's degree in speech and hearing science receive additional coursework and clinical training enabling them to become eligible for speech-language pathology assistant licensure.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.